-Inlays and onlays are indirect restorations.
+Inlays and onlays are restorations made by our high-end dental laboratory.
 They are a great alternative to traditional metal fillings, primarily because less of the tooth structure needs to be removed.
 Inlays and onlays are suitable for treating mild to moderate decay, and can be used to restore a cracked or fractured tooth if the damage is not extensive enough to require a crown.

 Generally, inlays are small restorations that fit within the contours of the biting surface of a tooth, while onlays cover a portion or the entire chewing surface.

-Inlays and onlays can be made from porcelain, gold or composite resin.
+Inlays and onlays are generally made from porcelain but may be made from gold or composite resin.
 Once fabricated, they are securely bonded to the tooth.

 Advantages of Inlays and Onlays